MillerBrainObservatory/LBM-CaImAn-MATLAB/docs/user_guide/registration.rst

 Non-rigid artifacts are much more complex as one region of the 2D image requires shifts that another region does not.

+Correcting for non-rigid motion requires dividing the field-of-view into patches, and performing *rigid* motion correction on each patch.

 .. thumbnail:: ../_images/reg_patches.png
    :width: 1440